Ardeley

-Ardeley is a small village and civil parish in East Hertfordshire, England.
-The parish includes the hamlet of Cromer, as well as Wood End and Moor Green.
+Ardeley is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 5 miles east of Stevenage, its post town.
+As well as the village itself, the parish includes the hamlets of Cromer, Wood End, and Moor Green.
+At the 2021 census the parish had a population of 411.

-Ardeley is located 5 mi east of Stevenage.

 Description

 Ardeley village has a number of thatched cottages beside the green, a thatched village hall, a vicarage built in the 18th century and a CSA farm (Church Farm).
 It also has a children's play area near the school, at the end of school lane, five housing association/ex-council houses in "The Crescent", opposite the school and a number of church-let cottages.